Queen of the Pacific

 Often overlooked by travelers eager to experience the outer islands, Tahiti is more than just a means to an end.
 How much time you choose to spend here is up to you, but give yourself a chance to see everything the island has to offer—beyond the initial view from the plane.

-Featuring Hotel Le Mahana Huahine and Manava Suite Resort
+Featuring Hotel Le Mahana Huahine and Te Moana Tahiti Resort

 Discover Tahiti with two nights at the Te Moana Tahiti Resort experience the lush island of Huahine with five nights in a Deluxe Lagoon View Bungalow at the welcoming Hotel Le Mahana.
 Package includes round-trip international air from select California cities, round-trip inter-island air on Air Tahiti, daily breakfast and dinner for two on Huahine, ATV tour, 4x4 tour, motu picnic, snorkeling tour and more.

-Featuring the Manava Resorts of Tahiti and Moorea
+Featuring the Manava Moorea Beach Resort and Spa

 Discover Tahiti with two nights at the Te Moana Tahiti Resort followed by five nights in an overwater bungalow at the Manava Beach Resort.
 Includes round-trip international air, inter-island transport by passenger ferry, free daily breakfast for two, couples massage, 4x4 island tour of Tahiti, and an ATV Tour, Jet Ski Tour, Ray Feeding and Snorkeling Tour, Food Tour and more on Moorea.

 Featuring Le Bora Bora and Le Tikehau by Pearl Resorts